Hallelujah78/explosion-framer-motion/README.md

 <h1 align="center">Contributors</h1>
 <p>Just lil old me.</p>
 <h1 align="center">Learnings</h1>
 <p>Learned enough vector math to make it work.
 Also learned a little about framer motion, how to start an animation with a click, the fact that animations are thenable so you can run more code after the animation is finished.
 How to convert coords such that your origin is the center of the screen.
 How to use the canvas element to chop up an image into a bunch of data URLs.
-Cemented some knowledge in using Framer Motion and TypeScript.</p>
+Cemented some knowledge in using framer motion and TypeScript.</p>